 Another way is by looking at the “People also ask” and “Related searches” parts of a Google search result page.
 To look at them, just search for a keyword and then scroll down to view these parts.

 Besides Google, you can also get potential long-tail keywords from online tools such as AnswerThePublic.
-Just enter a word or two in its text box and it will give some keyword suggestions in the form of questions.
+Enter a word or two and it returns keyword suggestions in the form of questions — exactly the format buyers type when they’re researching a purchase.

 You can also get potential keywords by brainstorming them yourself or through popular SEO tools such as Ahrefs, Moz, or SemRush.